Cooloongup

 Cooloongup has a typical household mix, with a lower-than-average median household size

-Family households constitute 68.2% of all households, including 23.3% couples with children, 27.2% couples without children, and 16.3% single parent families.
-Non-family households account for 31.8%, with lone person households at 28.6% and group households comprising 3.2%.
-The median household size is 2.4 people, smaller than the Greater Perth average of 2.6.
+Family households account for 68.2% of all households, including 23.3% couples with children, 27.2% couples without children, and 16.3% single parent families.
+Non-family households constitute the remaining 31.8%, with lone person households at 28.6% and group households comprising 3.2% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households